SPF Permerror: How to Fix Too Many DNS Lookups Safely

 - web servers or contact-form relays

 This is why SPF problems are not only DNS problems.
 They are change-management problems.
+Pair every new sender with DKIM where possible so you are not hanging all authentication on a fragile SPF chain.

 1. Build a sender inventory first